vipercodelab/TailwindCSS/README.md

 # TailwindCSS
-Code for widgets using tailwind css.
+Code for animted card widget using tailwind css.